scalar-labs/scalardb/docs/api-guide.md

         } catch (RollbackException ex) {
           // Rolling back the transaction failed.
 You can log it here }
-      } catch (CrudException | CommitException e) {
+      } catch (CrudException | CommitUnsatisfiedConditionException | CommitException e) {
-        // If you catch CrudException or CommitException, it indicates some failure happens, so you
+        // If you catch CrudException or CommitUnsatisfiedConditionException or CommitException, it indicates some failure happens, so you
         // should cancel the transaction or retry the transaction after the failure/error is fixed try {
           tx.rollback();